runtimeverification/iele-semantics/iele-coverage.md

 - CONTRACT.defs             : Get the TopLevelDefinitions from a contract
 - CONTRACT.withNoDefs       : Get a contract without its TopLevelDefinitions
 - #reverse{Contract,Defs}   : Reverse a list of ContractDefinition or TopLevelDefinition
+- #sizeContract( CONTRACT ) : Get the size of a contract in Instructions

 ```k
     syntax FunctionDefinition ::= FunctionDefinition ".withBlocks" "(" Blocks ")" [function]